Cycle South East Asia

 23 Siem Reap

-Today you’ll cover a lot of distance on your visit to Banteay Srei, the 10th century temple dedicated to the Hindu god, Shiva.
+Today you’ll cover a lot of distance on your visit to Banteay Srei – the 10th century temple dedicated to the Hindu god Shiva.
 The temple was rediscovered in 1914 and has some of the most intricate carvings in the world.
-It was restored shortly after discovery using traditional techniques and materials.
+It was restored shortly after discovery, using traditional techniques and materials.
+You’ll then have a free afternoon and evening in Siem Reap, to explore or relax at the hotel.

 24 Sa Kaew

-Leave from Siem Reap early in the morning and head for the border.
-Your crossing at Poipet/Aranyaprathet should take around 4 hours including the driving and processing time.
+Say goodbye to Siem Reap early this morning and head for the border of Cambodia and Thailand.
+Your crossing at Poipet/Aranyaprathet should take around 4 hours, including travel and border formalities.
 From the border, you'll transfer to the Tha Kabark Dam.
-You can have a quick swim and some lunch before the next cycling leg to Sa Kaew where you'll stay for the night.
+Here, you can go for a quick swim before lunch, then it’s on to the next cycling leg to Sa Kaeo, where you'll stay for the night.

 25 Kabinburi

-Wake up at sunrise and make your way to the local market.
-Here you’ll see the Buddhist monks from nearby temples who come to receive food from the villagers in exchange for blessings.
-Perhaps offer the monks some alms before continuing on your way.
+Wake up at sunrise this morning and make your way to the local market.
+Here, you’ll see Buddhist monks from the nearby temples who come to receive food from the villagers in exchange for blessings.
+Perhaps offer the monks some alms and be a part of the tradition.
 Spend the rest of the day cycling along mostly flat terrain towards the small district of Kabinburi.
-You’ll pass rubber tree and tapioca plantations as well as lush rice fields.
+Along the way, you’ll pass rubber tree and tapioca plantations as well as lush rice fields.

 26 Bangkok